 Each year, MDIFW auctions 10 moose hunting permits to the highest bidders through a written bid process.
 Proceeds from these permit sales fund youth conservation education programs in Maine, and also pay for the cost of administering the auction.

-The auction closes on the same day the chance lottery opens.
 You may apply in both the lottery and the auction, but can only win one permit.
 If an auction winner also wins a permit in the public chance drawing, that person is no longer eligible in the auction and their bidding fee and bid amount will be refunded.
-The 2018 auction deadline was February 15, 2018.
-The auction totaled over $160,000.
+The 2019 auction deadline is February 14, 2019.

 The Commissioner may decline to issue any permit or any number of permits if, in the Commissioner's opinion, the auction bids received do not reflect the public value anticipated to meet the goals of this program.